ly-yon/recognise-efada/README.md

 ```
 node ./predict.js
 ```
-the result will be probability and conclusion wether it's eFada or Not
+the result will be wether it's eFada or Not